mootools/mootools-core/Docs/Core/Core.md

 Function: $try {#try}
 ---------------------

 Tries to execute a number of functions.
-Returns the return value of the first non-failed function, or undefined.
+Returns immediately the return value of the first non-failed function without executing successive functions, or null.

 ### Syntax: